aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/listcolumn/_index.md

 ### getTotalsCalculation() {#getTotalsCalculation--}

+<b>@deprecated.</b> Please use the 'totalsCalculation' property instead.
 Gets and sets the type of calculation in the Totals row of the list column.

 ```javascript
 getTotalsCalculation() : TotalsCalculation;